Using Adobe Campaign actions

 You can use an event (also known as real-time) or profile transactional messaging template.

-When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, blacklist or unsubscription management.
-For example, if an attribute "blacklist" or "unsubscribe" is stored in the Platform or in a third-party system, a condition will have to be added before the message sending to check this condition.
+When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, block list or unsubscription management.
+For example, if an "unsubscribe" attribute is stored in the Adobe Experience Platform or in a third-party system, a condition will have to be added before the message sending to check this condition.

 When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane under Address and Personalization Data .
 You need to map each of these fields with the field you want to use, either from the event or from the data source.
 You can also use the advanced expression editor to pass a value manually, perform data manipulation on retrieved information (for example convert a string to uppercase) or use functions such as "if, then, else".
 See About the advanced expression editor .